Are you struggling to choose a name for your blog?

 A thesaurus never lets you down.

 Alliteration is the repetition of consonants at the beginning of two or more words following each other or at short intervals.
-Here are three examples:
+Here are some examples:

 One of the most satisfying things about alliterations is the natural rhythm they bring to your brand name.